atulbhats/stellarium-kannada-starlore/README.md

 #### Note:
 Due to the Kannada typeface, Adjust Constellation and GUI font sizes.
+[Nirmala UI](https://www.wfonts.com/font/nirmala-ui) or [Tunga](https://www.wfonts.com/font/tunga) fonts might be required to be installed on the system in order to render the typeface correctly.

 ### Contact
 For queries and more infomation: paac@ppc.edu.in